Adult Education & Vocational Services

 Library Services

 All facilities operate law and general libraries.
-Law libraries contain Illinois and federal constitutions, statutes, and court decisions, as well as digests, annotations, legal encyclopedias, treatises, textbooks and access through library staff to online sources to assist individuals in custody in researching the law, and preparing meaningful initial legal papers in the exercise of their constitutional right of access to state and federal courts.
-General libraries provide books and magazines so residents may stay informed about current events and find recreational reading materials
+Law libraries contain Illinois and federal constitutions, statutes, and court decisions, as well as digests, annotations, legal encyclopedias, treatises, textbooks and access through library staff to online sources to assist individuals in custody in researching the law and preparing meaningful initial legal papers in the exercise of their constitutional right of access to state and federal courts.
+General libraries provide books and magazines so residents may stay informed about current events and find recreational reading materials.

 IDOC Colleges Map